markcellus/scroll-js/README.md

 1. css `overflow` property that is set to `hidden`.
 1. Content that extends beyond the specified height.

-### Scrolling the window
+### Scrolling an element

-You can manually scroll to any portion of a page and detect when done.
+You can manually scroll to any portion of an element and detect when done.
+This examples scrolls the window (document body).

 ```javascript
 var scroll = new Scroll({